Quick Reference

 - enables communication between clients and servers over the web

-Glossary Term Entry Location: Core Concepts - HTTP
+Glossary Term Entry Location: Core Concepts, API Fundamentals - HTTP

 HTTP method